 "Either America will destroy ignorance, or ignorance will destroy the United States."

 William Edward Burghardt Du Bois, better known as W.E.B.
 Du Bois, was born on February 23, 1868, in Great Barrington, Massachusetts.
 While growing up in a mostly European American town, W.E.B.
 Du Bois identified himself as "mulatto," but freely attended school with whites and was enthusiastically supported in his academic studies by his white teachers.
 In 1885, he moved to Nashville, Tennessee, to attend Fisk University.
 It was there that he first encountered Jim Crow laws.
 For the first time, he began analyzing the deep troubles of American racism.

-A year later, Du Bois published his landmark study, The Philadelphia Negro, marking the beginning of his expansive writing career.
+Not long after, Du Bois published his landmark study—the first case study of an African-American community—The Philadelphia Negro: A Social Study (1899), marking the beginning of his expansive writing career.
 In the study, he coined the phrase "the talented tenth," a term that described the likelihood of one in 10 black men becoming leaders of their race.

 While working as a professor at Atlanta University, W.E.B.
 Du Bois rose to national prominence when he very publicly opposed Booker T. Washington's "Atlanta Compromise," an agreement that asserted that vocational education for blacks was more valuable to them than social advantages like higher education or political office.
 Du Bois criticized Washington for not demanding equality for African Americans, as granted by the 14th Amendment.
 Du Bois fought what he believed was an inferior strategy, subsequently becoming a spokesperson for full and equal rights in every realm of a person's life.